Comfortcare Homes Of Pittsburg - Colleens Cottage

 Cons

-• pro The facility failed to provide proper 24-hour care for the grandmother.
+• pro The facility failed to provide adequate 24-hour care for the grandmother.

-• pro The grandmother's sheets were repeatedly soaked in urine and excrement.
+• pro The grandmother’s sheets were repeatedly soaked with urine and excrement during visits.

-• pro The staff were belligerent and angry when questioned about the situation.
+• pro The staff were belligerent and angry when asked about her care.

-• pro The family had to move her at great expense and bring her back home.
+• pro The family had to move her back home at great expense.

 Review